 4. If needed for you to feel it in your bones, slow it down with “gradually.”
 Why am I gradually getting wealthier?” (drop the “gradual” when it no longer feels needed).

 This stuff doesn’t work if you just think about it, so test it out.
-Pick one or two Empowering Questions to do this week and repeat them several times through out your day.
+Pick one or two TPQs to do this week and repeat them several times through out your day.
 Then check in at the end of the week to see how that area of your life has positively shifted.
 Enjoy!